 For each active test step, the power efficiency metric represents the rate of data transfer supported per watt required by the DUT during a selected measurement interval.
-It is calculated, as shown in Equation 8-2, as the ratio of:
+It is calculated, as shown in Equation 9-2. as the ratio of:

-The operations or throughput rate, during the measurement interval of the active test, expressed in IOPS or MiB/s;

-• The average power, during the measurement interval of the active test, measured in watts.
+- The operations rate or throughput rate, during the measurement interval of the active test step. expressed in IOPS or MiB/s: - The average power, during the measurement interval of the active test step, expressed in watts.

-Equation 8-1: Power Efficiency, Active
+Equation 9-2: Power Efficiency, Active